stylus/stylus/README.md

 If you added some content to the `pages/index.md`, you'll see it  at `http://%username%.github.io/textyll/` page (if you don't have CNAME congifured).
 If you just edited the config, you'll see a greeting text on this page, telling how to use and setup your Textyll fork.

+This greetings placeholder is there for two purposes:

+1. It shows you all the features of the Textyll working right at your host.

+2. When you'll want to edit `pages/index.md` you won't need to remove anything from it, you'll just insert things and commit them — no lines deleted, clean history!

 - - -

 ## Local Install